Skip to the main content

 Informal Complaint Process

 Students are encouraged to reach out to the appropriate first point of contact.
 See the Student Handbook for the contact list.
-The College also has an Ombudsman available to serve as a student advocate to guide students in resolving conflicts and in processing appeals through established procedures.
+The College also has an Ombudsman to guide students in resolving conflicts and in processing appeals through established procedures.

 Formal Complaint Process